microbit-foundation/micropython-microbit-v2-simulator/README.md

 <td>Serial output suitable for a terminal or other use.
 </table>

+## Messages supported by the iframe

 <table>
-<caption>Messages supported by the iframe
 <thead>
 <tr>
 <th>Kind